grapefruit-games/grapefruit-games.github.io/sportslike/index.markdown

 To think about a sport, you don't have to recreate an entire sport.
 Only recreate what you need.
 Sometimes what you need is none.

-Or maybe invent a new sport entirely that takes places in the far future and spans the entirety of North America.
+Or maybe invent a new sport entirely.
+The thinking is what matters.

 ***